 As of March 20, 2026, the U.S. Department of Defense has requested over $200 billion from the White House to fund the ongoing war against Iran, which began on February 28.
 The request, the largest since Iraq and Afghanistan conflicts, faces skepticism in Congress, with many lawmakers questioning the war's cost, strategy, and political support.
 President Trump has not formally submitted the request.

-In late March 2026, President Trump ordered ICE agents to airports nationwide to address TSA staffing shortages caused by a Department of Homeland Security funding impasse.
-The deployment aims to ease long security lines but has sparked controversy over ICE's role in airport security and a forceful arrest of a Guatemalan woman at San Francisco International Airport, which officials called an isolated incident unrelated to the ICE deployment.
+In March 2026, President Trump ordered Immigration and Customs Enforcement (ICE) agents to over a dozen major U.S. airports to assist with severe TSA staffing shortages caused by a Department of Homeland Security funding impasse.
+The deployment aimed to ease long security lines but sparked controversy over ICE's role and effectiveness, highlighted by a forceful arrest at San Francisco International Airport.